brantondemoss/brantondemoss.github.io/writing/garden/index.md

 The other way to produce very agentic behavior from GPT is, of course, to do reinforcement learning.
 We previously discussed how RL is performed for ChatGPT, based on rewards derived from human feedback and evaluations of its outputs.
+Because reinforcement learning (by construction) has the property of making systems more likely to receive rewards over time, it’s exactly a procedure for making those systems more usefully described as agents following particular temporally-coherent goals, which are encapsulated in the reward function used to train the agent.
-While this procedure makes ChatGPT far more useful and goal-oriented, many have noted how it can also result in an extremely biased model (politically liberal, in this case) which will refuse to discuss certain subjects or wring its hands about some topics, while being overly sycophantic in other cases.
+While RL on human feedback of helpfulness makes ChatGPT far more useful and goal-oriented, many have noted how it can also result in a clearly biased agent (politically liberal, in this case) which will refuse to discuss certain subjects, or wring its hands about some topics, while being overly sycophantic in other cases.
 As we increase the power of these systems, we need to be very careful when designing the goals and dynamics that govern them.

 One of the central claims in the [AI Alignment community](https://www.alignmentforum.org/) is called “[instrumental convergence](https://www.lesswrong.com/tag/instrumental-convergence)”, and it says this: To achieve (almost) any goal, a subgoal is that you not die/continue existing.